corneliusdavid/hugo-pascalinia/README.md

-    navtype = "standard"  # changes the style of the pagination, available styles are: "standard", "circles" enableShadow = false  # shows a shadow around some elements menuStyle = "standard"  # changes the style of the main site navigation menu, available styles are: "standard", "buttons"
+    navtype = "standard"  # changes the style of the pagination, available styles are: "standard", "circles" enableShadow = false  # shows a shadow around some elements menuStyle = "standard"  # changes the style of the main site navigation menu, available styles are: "standard", "buttons" inputStyle = "standard" # changes the style of inputs (like the searchbar), available styles are: "standard", "buttons"

     enableSearch = true  # enable search page searchbarEverywhere = true  # if the searchbar should be shown in every page; requires enableSearch